-Why James Cameron Does Not Want To Direct A Star Wars Or Superhero Film
+Why James Cameron Does Not Want To Direct A ‘Star Wars’ Or Superhero Film

 James Cameron has joined the growing legion of legendary filmmakers that don’t want anything to do with the superhero genre.

-But James Cameron didn’t just dismiss the entire superhero genre, he also insisted that he doesn’t want anything to do with the evolution of the Star Wars franchise, too.
-Star Wars’ recent success with Rogue One: A Star Wars Story, which grossed over $1 billion despite the fact that none of its main characters had ever appeared in the universe before, means that a number of additional spin-offs are destined to be released over the next decade.
+But James Cameron didn’t just dismiss the entire superhero genre, he also insisted that he doesn’t want anything to do with the evolution of the Star Wars franchise.
+Star Wars‘ recent success with Rogue One: A Star Wars Story, which grossed over $1 billion despite the fact that none of its main characters had ever appeared in the universe before, means that a number of additional spin-offs are destined to be released over the next decade.

-But James Cameron made it very clear to the Daily Beast that he won’t be part of any future Star Wars film, or any installment to the Marvel, DC, or X-Men franchise, too.
-Not just because of the fact that he’s currently working very hard on his Avatar sequels.
-But also because he just isn’t interested.
+But James Cameron made it very clear to The Daily Beast that he won’t be part of any future Star Wars film or any installment to the Marvel, DC, or X-Men franchise.
+Not just because of the fact that he’s currently working very hard on his Avatar sequels, but also because he just isn’t interested.

 James Cameron, who as the director of Aliens, The Terminator, Avatar, and Titanic knows a thing or two about directing blockbuster cinema, is far from the first filmmaker to make such a comment regarding the superhero genre.
 In fact, just last month, Sir Ridley Scott, the director of Alien, Blade Runner, and Gladiator, told Digital Spy that superhero films just weren’t his “kind of thing.”